quintype/malibu/tutorial/loadable-components.md

 ```

-In `views/pages/layout.ejs` file, the html string is injected as shown below:
+In `views/pages/layout.ejs` file, the HTML string is injected as shown below:

 ```
 <body>